aakriti-poudel-chhetri/eds220-hwk4/README.md

 ## Data

-A `data/` directory was created inside the `eds220-hwk4` directory.
-Due to the large size of data, the data folder is included in ``.gitignore` and is not tracked by version control.
+A `data/` directory is created inside the `eds220-hwk4` repository.
+Due to the large size of data, the data folder is included in `.gitignore` and is not tracked by version control.

 In this assignment, we will be using the following datasets.